reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

 ## Dependencies

 > Explicitly declare and isolate dependencies.

+This principle is in contrast to the previous principle of maintaining one codebase per application.***Dependencies provide guidelines for reusing code between applications.
+While the reusable code itself is maintained as a single codebase, it is packaged and distributed in the form of libraries to multiple applications.***

 The most likely dependencies of an application are open-source libraries or libraries built in-house by other teams.
 Dependencies could also take the form of specific software installed on the host system.
 We declare in external files leveraging dependency management tools of the platform.